 - a.
 Starting device (whistle, tone, air horn, electronic buzzer or gun): The starting system shall be capable of providing a visual start for the hearing impaired.
 Athletes with hearing impairments may receive hand signals or touch/tap starts from the starter or designated official.
 A strobe light in accordance with FINA rules is recommended. - b.
 Lane lines - c.
 Watches (timing system): At least one watch per lane required, but two to three are preferred. - d.
-Lap cards should be used for events of 400m or longer.
+Each athlete will be provided with a zip lock bag to hold their mask while racing.
+Athletes must wear masks to the starting blocks.
+There will be a bin at each lane to put the bag in while the athlete is racing.